otienosteve/python-p3-post-put-request-lab/README.md

 salary -> Integer
 designation -> String
 ```
 Create a corresponding Pydantic class called `EmployeeSchema` for the model and use it to annotate your endpoints as per the return type.
+Add validation to your employee fields as follows.
+`last_name and first_name should include at least 2 characters`
+`email should be valid`
+`Gender should be Male or Female`
+`Age should be greater than 18`
+`Salary should be between 30,000 - 200,000`

-implement the following endpoints and the required functionality.
+Implement the following endpoints and the required functionality.

 - `POST /add_employee`: creates a new Employee Instance when supplied with an JSON Object of the employee data, It should also respond with the appropriate status code
     - implement an error handler for a non existent entry in the database which should yield the appropriate status code and the message "Employee already exists"